Blueberry Cream Cheese Muffins

 - Sour Cream – Full Fat

 - Fresh Blueberries – They should be plump without soft spots or signs of deterioration.
-Frozen can be used if fresh are unavailable.
+Frozen can be used if fresh is unavailable.
 See tips below.

 - Cream Cheese – Bring to room temperature for easier mixing.
 You will need more than one 8-ounce brick of cream cheese.